linz/stac/README.md

 To create a release run `yarn version --new-version <patch|minor|major>` which will create a change log and version tag.

-Push this to master then the build pipeline will create a github release which will trigger the github pages to be published.
+`git push --atomic origin master TAG` then the build pipeline will create a github release which will trigger the github pages to be published.

 ## Adding a new extension